University Realty LLC

-Led by CEO and managing director M. Randy Levin, University Realty LLC’s primary goal is to advance the mission of Arizona State University by implementing three fundamental strategies:
+Led by founder and CEO M. Randy Levin, University Realty LLC’s primary goal is to advance the mission of Arizona State University by implementing three fundamental strategies:

 Learn about our projects:

-SkySong, The ASU Scottsdale Innovation Center, is a 42-acre, 1.2 million-square-feet mixed-use development that, when fully built out, will contain research, innovative office, retail, hotel, and multifamily residential components.
+SkySong, The ASU Scottsdale Innovation Center, is a 42-acre, 1.2 million-square-foot mixed-use development that, when fully built, will contain research, innovative office, retail, hotel and multifamily residential components.
 This project focuses on innovation and technology with the goal of becoming one of the premier economic engines in Arizona.
 SkySong attracts some of the most cutting-edge companies to its state-of-the-art office facilities, bringing unparalleled talent and expertise from leaders around the world to the ASU community.
 These leaders in industry often act as mentors to the entrepreneurs who populate the incubator component of SkySong, helping students and professionals successfully bring their ASU discoveries to the marketplace.

-Completed in 2005, the Fulton Center is the home of the ASU Foundation for A New American University as well as university administration and leadership, university initiatives, ASU’s College of Liberal Arts and Sciences, and retail and dining establishments.
+Completed in 2005, the Fulton Center is the home of the ASU Foundation for A New American University as well as university administration and leadership, university initiatives and retail and dining establishments.
 As the home of the ASU Foundation, it is also the center of ASU Enterprise Partners’ development and philanthropy efforts and Enterprise Partners Shared Services.
-The Fulton Center was ASU’s first building LEED-certified for reducing the urban heat island effect, reducing water use, and using recycled and regionally available building materials in its construction.
+The Fulton Center was ASU’s first building LEED-certified for reducing the urban heat island effect, reducing water use and using recycled and regionally available building materials in its construction.
 The Fulton Center set the stage for many environmentally sustainable buildings constructed on ASU’s four campuses in the years that followed.

-Washington Center is an eight-story, 100-year old building located just three blocks from the White House in Washington, DC, purchased and renovated with $35 million in bond financing.
-Washington Center will house approximately eighteen ASU programs, including the McCain Institute for International Leadership; the Walter Cronkite School of Journalism and Mass Communication; the Sandra Day O’Connor College of Law; and the Consortium of Science, Policy, and Outcomes.
+Washington Center is an eight-story, 100-year old building located just three blocks from the White House in Washington, D.C., purchased and renovated with $35 million in bond financing.
+Washington Center will house approximately 18 ASU programs, including the McCain Institute for International Leadership; the Walter Cronkite School of Journalism and Mass Communication; the Sandra Day O’Connor College of Law; and the Consortium for Science, Policy and Outcomes.